-A computer locking up like this is usually a software issue.
-It is rarely hardware as those will cause a system crash rather than freeze.
-Overheating will cause the computer to shut down, hardware failure will usually cause a blue screen.
-A RAM issue may cause freezing but that’s rare.
-It is mainly down to software.
-Either too many programs requiring resources, missing files, file corruption, system interrupts, or the processor task queue becoming stuck.
+A computer locking up is usually a software issue.
+It is rarely hardware, as those often cause a system crash rather than a freeze.
+Overheating causes the computer to shut down, and hardware failure usually causes a blue screen.

 Before we proceed to long-term fixes, let’s review what you can do to get Windows to respond.

-Using the keyboard combination CTRL + ALT + Delete open your task manager and force quit any open applications that are frozen.
-If one application is having a serious error it can cause a slow-down with your entire system.
+Using the keyboard combination “CTRL + ALT + Delete,” open your task manager and force quit any frozen open applications.
+If one application has a serious error, it can cause a slow-down with your entire system.

 Next, you’ll want to do some basic troubleshooting to figure out and permanently fix the underlying reasons for your troubles.

 Fortunately, Windows 10 makes it easy to start the troubleshooting process.
 Once you’ve fixed the initial problem and your computer is responding, start the troubleshooting process.
 This process is essential if your computer has locked up more than once.
 Rebooting after each step is probably a good idea but may not be necessary for some situations.

 - Use the Windows 10 Troubleshooter: First, check for any displayed options to troubleshoot detected errors.
 If no options pop up with the error, navigate to your computer’s Settings menu and click on Troubleshoot.
 Running the troubleshooter may expedite your solution by pointing you right to the problem.